anywhichway/ipvfs/README.md

 }
 ```

-## async versioned.publish(path:string)
+## async versioned.publish(path:string,target:string=null)

 Makes the provided version the published version.
 If a published version exists, it will be returned from `versioned.read` when no version is specified; however, the version is not changed when something is published, e.g. you can publish version 5 while working on version 10.

-The most important aspect of publishing is that the full content of the version is added to IPFS and a CID path is returned so the contents can be accessed directly via an IPFS gateway, e.g.
+The most important aspect of publishing is that the full content of the version is added to IPFS and a CID path is returned so the contents can be accessed directly via an IPFS gateway, i.e. `path` is a file path including a `#` version number or an `@` version identifier.

-`path` is a file path including a `#` version number or an `@` version identifier.
+By default, the content is published to regular IPFS.
+The `target` argument is optional and if provided will be used as an IPFS Mutable File System path, so you can do things like `versioned.publish("/drafts/index.html#3","/www/index.html")`.

 returns CID path